With Acronis Universal Restore you can recover the image of your system to a machine with dissimilar hardware

 Restoring system backup with Acronis Universal Restore:

-- Boot from Acronis Bootable Media and select Acronis True Image Home (Full version):
+- Boot from Acronis bootable media and select Acronis Small Office: Cloud Server Backup:

-- Select Recover whole disks and partitions and Use Acronis Universal Restore:
+- Select Recover whole disks and partitions and Use Acronis Universal Restore and click Next:

-- On the Drivers manager screen select where Acronis Universal Restore should look for the new drivers:
+- On the Drivers manager screen select where Acronis Universal Restore should look for the new drivers and click Next:

-- Select to restore the whole disk with the operating system (including MBR and Track 0):
+- Select to restore the whole disk with the operating system (including MBR and Track 0) and click Next:

 - Review the Summary window and click Proceed to start the operation: